 After the fall of communism, Poland pursued a policy of liberalizing the economy and today is one of the examples of a successful transition from a state-run economy to a market economy.
 The privatization of small and medium companies that were controlled by the government and the free right of establishment of new firms have allowed the development of the powerful private sector.
 However, in the private sector, when a customer is unable or unwilling to pay an invoice overdue, it becomes a debtor and a procedure of debt collection can be raised against him.

-A debt collection procedure can be started in Poland in the situation where a debtor is not willing to pay a debt or when he comes in the financial impossibility to fulfill the payment.
+A debt collection procedure can be started in Poland in a situation where a debtor is not willing to pay a debt or when he comes to the financial impossibility to fulfill the payment.
 With a vast experience in debt collection in Poland, our lawyers can offer assistance to those who need to recover various amounts of money from debtors.

 Types of debt collection procedures in Poland